 Or visit Gamlebyen – old town and Vålerenga and see how colorful Oslo is.

 Sørenga is another new and hip area in Oslo.
-Many restaurants, great views of Oslo and possibilities for sunbathing makes it very popular with locals.
+Many restaurants, great views of Oslo, and possibilities for sunbathing make it very popular with locals.

 Things to do in Oslo at night